 Let’s take a step back.
 Are these pages in the index?
 Structured data markup is an additional index processing phase.
 It’s appearance requires clean technical signals during crawl, effective rendering, and unique value for the index.

 Your job as an SEO is to make sure search engine bots understand your content.
 In my experience, it’s a best practice to have a hybrid model where content and important elements for SEO are delivered as Server Side Rendered and then you sprinkle all the UX/CX improvements for the visitors as a Client Side Rendered “layer”.
 This way you get best from both worlds, in organized manner.
 You can choose to combine rendering options.
-For the full spectrum of what’s possible, check out these rendering options (opens in a new tab).
+For the full spectrum of what’s possible, check out these (opens in a new tab).

 It’s essential you separate content, links, schema, metadata, etc. from visitor improvements.
 That way you deliver greatness.